valancej/Anchore-Documentation/docs/enterprise/install_kubernetes_helm.md

 ### Database requirements

 Anchore Enterprise uses PostgreSQL object-relational database to store data.
-Before beginning install, determine whether you will be using the PostgreSQL database container that is automatically install or an external PostgreSQL instance.
+Before beginning install, determine whether you will be using the managed PostgreSQL service container that is automatically installed with this chart or an external PostgreSQL instance.

-**Note:** See configuring external DB instance for more info.
+**Note:** It is recommended to use an external PostgreSQL instance for production grade deployments.
+See configuring external DB instance for more info.

 ### PostgreSQL versions